-Therefore, parents and students should become familiar with the Fruitvale Junior High Student Code of Conduct.
+Therefore, parents and students should become familiar with the Hallie Randall Elementary Student Code of Conduct.
 To review the Code of Conduct, visit the district's website at www.fruitvaleisd.com.
 State law requires that the Code of Conduct be prominently displayed or made available for review at each campus.

-The Student Handbook is updated annually; however, policy adoption and revisions may occur throughout the year.
-The district encourages parents to stay informed of proposed policy changes by attending board meetings and reviewing newsletter and other communications explaining changes in policy or other rules that affect Student Handbook provisions.
+The Student Handbook is updated annually.
+However, policy adoption and revisions may occur throughout the year.
+The district encourages parents to stay informed of proposed policy changes by attending board meetings and reviewing communications explaining changes in policy or other rules that affect Student Handbook provisions.
 The district reserves the right to modify the Student Handbook at any time.
 Notice of revisions will be provided as is reasonably practical.